anthonyddrr/anthonyddrr/README.md

 - **Comprehensive profit optimization strategies**
 - **Leveraging Python for powerful financial applications**

 ⚡**Fun fact:** <br> I have an uncanny ability to visualize financial value in spreadsheets and am part of a professional network that thrives on innovative finance discussions—occasionally fueled by midnight brainstorming and algorithm debugging sessions.
-Shadow Money Wizard Gang - we meet at midnight to discuss derivatives and debug algorithms by candlelight 🕯️
+Shadow Money Wizard Gang - we meet at midnight to discuss derivatives and debug algorithms by candlelight. 🕯️

 ## 🌐 Socials: